-The Constitution and By-Laws may be amended at any regular meeting by a two-thirds vote of the members present, provided written notice of the proposed has been presented to the By-Laws Committee for review and the general memberships has had at east one regular meeting prior to the vote to review the proposed change.
+The Constitution and By-Laws may be amended at the October meeting by a two-thirds vote of the members present that hold voting power, provided written notice of the proposed has been presented to the By-Laws Committee for review and the general memberships has had at least one regular meeting prior to the vote to review the proposed change.

 ARTICLE VIII – Tournament Rules